The Nash Equilibrium

 a) Implement the second half of the algorithm where we add circles depending on the preferences of Player 2.

-b) Write a function which takes the payoff arrays P1 and P2 as arguments and prints the filled circles array.
-The elements of circles which are 2 now represent pure strategy Nash equilibria.
+which are 2 now represent pure strategy Nash equilibria.
 Test the function on the games you solved by hand earlier.

-The Mixed Strategy Nash Equilibria Algorithm
+The Mixed Strategy Nash Equilibria Algorithm¶

 So far we have looked at pure strategy Nash equilibria, where each player plays one strategy each time when in an equilibrium.
 Now consider the game matching pennies: